 As its name implies, this meditation app also tracks your progress — which is super helpful for those of us who want to commit to a steady mindfulness practice, but truly do not have free mental space to keep track of our progress.
 The Insight Timer app does it for you, tracking different milestones, such as consecutive meditation days and days that you meditate more than once (it keeps track by individual days, weeks and all time) in easily-understandable charts, and it is totally free (with optional in-app purchases).
 When you open the app, it also presents you with a variety of different focus areas, such as “Managing Stress,” “Coping with Anxiety” and “Mindfulness at Work,” which I found very helpful because, as a complete novice, it is interesting to learn about how to incorporate mindfulness into different areas of life.
 Each 10-day course is comprised of a series of short videos — I have only tried a few, but so far, the anxiety course has been the most helpful.
 For example, one of the courses under the “Coping with Anxiety” course is called “Overcome Obsessive Thinking,” and it walks through different techniques you can incorporate whenever you feel obsessive thoughts coming on (such as slowing your breathing or writing your thoughts in a journal).

 While this app, according to most of what I have read about it, is geared toward more experienced meditators, I found it great for a few reasons.
-First, Buddhify sorts the meditations by different activities, such as “waking up” and “work break,” so rather than blindly jump into any sort of guided meditation, you can tailor your experience toward wherever you’re at in the day.
+First, Buddhify sorts the meditations by different activities, such as “waking up” and “work break,” so rather than blindly jump into any sort of guided meditation, you can tailor your experience toward wherever you are at in the day.
 Second, you can also meditate with another person — some meditations on this app are designed specifically for two people.
 My partner wouldn’t agree to doing this, unfortunately, but I can see how it would be both useful and enjoyable to meditate alongside a loved one (and hopefully he will come around eventually).

 The Breathing App